 A radiolabelled biological compound such as 2-deoxy-2-(18F)fluoro-D-glucose (FDG) is injected intravenously.

 Uptake of this compound followed by further breakdown occurs in the cells.
 Tumour cells have a high metabolic rate, and hence this compound is also metabolised by tumour cells.

 FDG is metabolised to FDG-6-phosphate which cannot be further metabolised by tumour cells, and hence it accumulates and concentrates in tumour cells.
 This accumulation is detected and quantified.

-Radionuclides decay in the body with the release of a positron (anti-particle of the electron).
+Radionuclides decay in the body with the release of a positron (anti-particle of the electron, sometimes referred to as a β+ particle).
 The positron travels a short distance and annihilates with an electron.
 The annihilation reaction results in the formation of two high energy photons which travel in diametrically opposite directions.

 Each photon has an energy of 511 keV.
 Two detectors at opposite ends facing each other detect these two photons travelling in opposite directions, and the radioactivity is localised somewhere along a line between the two detectors.
 This is referred to as the line of response.

 - avoid strenuous activity 24 hours prior to imaging